 Off Campus Education

-Off Campus Education consists of two components, Work Experience and RAP.
+Off Campus Education consists of three components, Work Experience, RAP, and Health Services Summer Internship.

 Registered Apprenticeship Program (RAP)

 RAP opens the door for high school students to gain work experience, and develop skills and abilities in a career they are interested in pursuing after high school.
 In return, RAP employers pay the apprentices' wage, and provide on-the-job training in one of Alberta's 50 trades.

 The time a RAP student spends at school and on the work site is quite flexible.
 The student, school and employer jointly agree to a suitable schedule.
 The student might work as a RAP apprentice for a semester, half a day, or one or two days a week.
 Summers, holidays and weekends are also an option to get the most out of this opportunity.
 If a student is interested in RAP please contact Mr. Oatway or talk to their grade Counsellor.